 - unsalted butter

 - black pepper

 - Sliced green onion

 How to make chicken potato casserole

-To make this Loaded Baked Potato Chicken Casserole, you’ll start by preheating the oven to 400 degrees.
+To make this casserole, you'll start by preheating the oven to 400 degrees.
 Then prep your baking dish with cooking spray.
 This is my favorite set of casserole pans.
 I love them because they are pretty enough to go from the oven to the table.

 Cut and fry the pieces of bacon in a skillet.
 Reserve 1 tablespoon of bacon in the skillet.
 Cut the chicken breasts into 1 inch pieces.
-Next, scrub and cut russet potatoes into 1 inch pieces and place them in greased casserole dish.
+Next, scrub and cut red potatoes into 1 inch pieces and place them in prepared baking dish.

-Add melted unsalted butter, paprika, garlic powder, salt and pepper to a small bowl.
+Add melted butter, paprika, garlic powder, salt and pepper to a small bowl.
 Stir to combine.